jimmy-lyons/Bookmarks/README.md

 So I can store bookmark data for later retrieval
 I want to add a bookmark to Bookmark Manager

+### Delete bookmarks
+As a user
+So I can change a bookmark in Bookmark Manager
+I want to update a bookmark

 ## Domain Model

 ![image title](/images/dom_mod0.png)